victor-porcar/victor-porcar.github.io/index.md

 Useful utilities and scripts for my own use:
 * [gitCloneAll](./site/scripts/gitCloneAll/gitCloneAll.sh): is a script to clone all git repositories for a given user
 * [kubenv.sh](./site/scripts/kubenv/kubenv.sh): kubenv is a script to set multiple port-forwards for a given kubernetes configuration
-* [Bookmark2md](https://github.com/victormpcmun/Bookmark2md): is a project for a command line tool to convert browser bookmarks to readable pretty html/md page
+* [Bookmark2md](https://github.com/victormpcmun/Bookmark2md): is an utility for a command line tool to convert browser bookmarks to readable pretty html/md page
-* [TimelapseDNGInterpolator2](https://github.com/victor-porcar/TimelapseDNGInterpolator2): is a project for a command line tool to interpolate settings values from a list of images in format DNG to process smooth transitions in timelapses
+* [TimelapseDNGInterpolator2](https://github.com/victor-porcar/TimelapseDNGInterpolator2): is an utility for a command line tool to interpolate settings values from a list of images in format DNG to process smooth transitions in timelapses

 ### Forked GitHub Repositories